Pangrati: Culture

 Pangrati has attracted artists from all over Greece, who arrive in the city of Athens to educate themselves and to seek inspiration from its vast pool of artistic resources and galleries.
 Poets, novelists, writers, painters, composers, musicians made Pangrati one of the most important artistic hubs of Athens.
 One of the most important Greek poets of the 20th century and a Nobel laureate, Giorgos Seferis lived in Pangrati.
-Manos Hatzidakis who received an Academy Award for Best Original Song for his song Never on Sunday from the film of the same name, also lived in Pangrati.
+Manos Hatzidakis, composer who also received an Academy Award for Best Original Song for his song Never on Sunday from the film of the same name is the personality mostly associated with this Athenian neighbourhood.
 Other artists who lived in Pangrati include Nikiforos Vrettakos, Yiannis Moralis, Kostas Varnalis, Dimitris Psathas and many others.